Travel Guide to Victoria Wine Region

 Melbourne – Visit the Capital of Victoria

-Melbourne is the capital of the state and is perfectly located on the banks of the Yarra River, hugging the shore of the Port Phillip Bay.
+Melbourne is the capital of the state and is perfectly located on the banks of the Yarra River, hugging the shore of Port Phillip Bay.
 Melbourne has something to offer every visitor thanks to its extensive program of festivals and events throughout the entire year.
 Such events include the Spring.
-Racing Carnival, the Melbourne Cup, the Australian Open Tennis, and the Melbourne Food and Wine Festival.
-The heritage of Melbourne is clearly visible to all visitors, particularly in the 19th-century architecture and the beautiful city gardens.
-Much of these beautiful attractions were built after the economic boom following the discovery of gold in Victoria.
+Racing Carnival, the Melbourne Cup, the Australian Open Tennis, and Melbourne Food and Wine Festival.
+The heritage of Melbourne is visible to all visitors, particularly in 19th-century architecture and the beautiful city gardens.
+Many of these beautiful attractions were built after the economic boom following the discovery of gold in Victoria wine region.
 Melbourne demonstrates the cultural heritage of the Indigenous Australians from South East Australia dating back more than 60000 years.

-Melbourne is one of the most popuar cities in the world for mural art, which is widely accepted by the authorities.
+Melbourne is one of the most popular cities in the world for mural art, which is widely accepted by the authorities.
 Street art covers almost every corner of the city.
-Organize the art journey accorss the city and discover the most famous murals.
+Organize the art journey across the city and discover the most famous murals.

 Geelong – Victoria’s Must-Visit Port City